skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **edc_parameter** *(double)* - Default: *0.1*

-  This argument defines the energy parameter in the EDC equation.
+  This parameter defines the energy parameter in the EDC equation.

 \

 - **unit_dt** *(string)* - Default: *'fs'*

-  This argument determines the unit of time for the simulation.
+  This parameter determines the unit of time for the simulation.

   + *'fs'*: Femtosecond
   + *'au'*: Atomic unit